 Phone: 269.337.7130

 Stacy considers herself a lifelong student of technical theater.
-Over more than two decades in the industry Stacy has been a lighting designer, a scenic designer, a carpenter and a technical director.
-She has built everything from Broadway scenery to trade shows to a full set of Harry Potter style light-up magic wands and has touched more than 350 productions in 5 states in her career, giving her a thorough breadth of experience.
-She enjoys a thriving personal business doing custom woodworking (ask her about the hidden room she designed in a clients’ attic space!), as well as her full-time professional role as Properties Master at the Kalamazoo Civic Theatre.
+Over more than two decades in the industry, Stacy has been a lighting designer, a scenic designer, a carpenter, Properties Manager and Artisan, a technical director.
+She has built everything from Broadway scenery to trade shows to a full set of light-up magic wands and has touched more than 350 productions in 5 states in her career, giving her a thorough breadth of experience.
 In her free time, Stacy can be found practicing Aerial arts, reading and learning the German language.

 Credentials: BFA Lehigh University 2004, Member of the Society of Props Managers (S*P*M)